 Vitamin A is important for skin health.
 UV radiation leads to vitamin A deficiency in the skin.
 Topical (applied to the skin) vitamin A products have been researched and approved for treating skin problems due to aging.
-Products include natural forms of vitamin A (retinol, retinaldehyde) and chemicals related to vitamin A called retinoids (tretinoin, tazarotene).
+Products include natural forms of vitamin A (retinol, retinaldehyde) and chemicals related to vitamin A called retinoids (adapalene, tretinoin, tazarotene, trifarotene).
 These products help repair skin damage due to sunburn and natural aging, such as fine wrinkles, liver spots, and rough skin.
 It may take months before the skin shows improvement.
 Side effects include redness, scaling, burning, and itching, which can be treated with moisturizer or a mild corticosteroid cream.
 Over time, these side effects tend to decrease.
 Sunscreen needs to be applied during the day because vitamin A products can cause the skin to be sensitive to sunlight.

-Topical retinoids are the mainstay of treatment of patients with mild to moderate photoaging.
+Topical retinoids are the mainstay of treatment for people with mild to moderate photoaging.
 Retinoids are a class of naturally occurring or synthetic compounds related to vitamin A, also known as retinol.
 Clinically, they reduce the appearance of fine lines, improve skin texture, correct tone and elasticity, and slow the progression of photoaging.
 Tretinoin, or all-trans-retinoic acid, is the most widely investigated photoaging therapy.
-Tretinoin 0.05% emollient cream (Renova) and tazarotene 0.1% cream (Tazorac or Avage) are the only two retinoids approved by the US Food and Drug Administration (FDA) for this indication.
+Tretinoin 0.05% emollient cream (Renova) and tazarotene 0.1% cream (Tazorac or Avage) are the only 2 retinoids approved by the US Food and Drug Administration (FDA) for this indication.
 Other topical retinoids used off-label for photoaging include adapalene, a synthetic derivative available by prescription, and retinol, which is found in many antiaging cosmeceutical products.
 These products are also approved to reduce acne lesions.

 Topical retinoids may cause irritant reactions, such as scaling, redness, burning, and dermatitis, limiting patient compliance.
 Retinoids should be initiated at the lowest effective dose to minimize adverse effects.
 Also, use every other day while the skin adjusts until moving up to daily use.
 A minimum of 4 months use is necessary before benefits are appreciated.
 Moisturizer may be applied over some forms of these retinoids to avoid excessive irritation.
 They should be applied at bedtime as most retinoids are not stable in sunlight.

-Although tazarotene is the only topical retinoid with a category X designation, topical retinoids are not recommended during pregnancy or lactation.
+Although tazarotene is the only topical retinoid with a category X designation, other topical retinoids are not recommended during pregnancy (class C) or lactation.

-Women who are pregnant or think they are pregnant should not use any product related to vitamin A. Oral tretinoin is known to cause birth defects.
+Women who are pregnant should not use any product related to vitamin A. Oral isotretinoin is known to cause birth defects.
 Topical tretinoin may also cause birth defects.

 Vitamin C, or ascorbic acid, is a strong antioxidant that may also help rebuild collagen.
 Though there are many vitamin C products, none has been approved as a treatment for age-related skin conditions.
 Most research on the effects of antioxidants on the skin has used this vitamin.
 In laboratory studies, vitamin C seems to reduce or even protect against damage to skin cells caused by UV radiation.
 Vitamin C also seems to help skin cells survive after exposure to UV rays.
 Vitamin C is best used in the morning along with sunscreen.